ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### Recent activity log

 Several actions on the repository or the application are logged.
-In the Back Office, last activity logs can be listed on a dedicated interface (Admin -> Activity list), on the dashboard within Recent activity block, or on the user profile.
+In the back office, last activity logs can be listed on a dedicated interface (Admin -> Activity list), on the dashboard within Recent activity block, or on the user profile.

 ![Recent activity log](img/4.6_activity_list.png "Recent activity log")